SerhanMiah/VideoGameOnlineShop/README.md

 ## Embracing the Power of SQL Server:

-For our application's data storage, I opted for SQL Server—a reliable choice that facilitated the creation and management of our local database, laying a stable groundwork for our app data.
+For this application's data storage, I opted for SQL Server—a reliable choice that facilitated the creation and management of our local database, laying a stable groundwork for our app data.
 I utilized MVC to shape the database models, which were initially structured as simple classes.
 Over time, these evolved, with more classes being added, often interconnected via foreign keys.
 I paired these classes with the ICollection method.

 The principles of C# Object-Oriented Programming (OOP) played a pivotal role, especially in determining the use of public, private, and readonly accessors within the classes.
 Given that a significant portion was related to the gaming class, I modularized some classes into smaller sections for better manageability and potential reuse.
 After setting up the classes, I integrated the local database with the backend.